phaldaros/arm5e/website/UserGuide/Long term activities.md

 -   Teacher: yes

+### Vis Study

+This activity is created by clicking on a special icon present in the vis sheet if it is in the inventory of a Magus.
+After confirmation, the Vis needed will be removed from the inventory.

+-   Editable source quality: no

+-   Progress items available: Arts

+-   Options: no

+-   Teacher: no

 ### Reading (special)

-This activity is not created the usual way but rather through a book or the Scriptorium dialog (see @UUID[.xpdDPJUjChabvRof#the-scriptorium]{Scriptorium})
+This activity is not created the usual way but rather through a book or the Scriptorium dialog (see [[Canvas menu#The Scriptorium|Scriptorium]])

 ### Aging (special)